tuvo1106/aws-primer/certified_solutions_architect.md

 ## DNS

 - Domain Name System
-- The phonebook of the internet.
+- The phone book of the internet.
 - DNS translates domain names to IP addresses so browsers can find internet resources.

 #### _IP (Internet Protocol)_

-- IP Addresses are what uniquely identifies each computer on a network, and allows communication between them using the Ineternet Protocol.
+- IP Addresses are what uniquely identifies each computer on a network, and allows communication between them using the Internet Protocol.
 - IPv4
   - Example: 52.216.8.4.
   - Address space is 32 bits with up to 4,294,967,296 available addresses (we are running out).
 - IPv6
   - Example: 2001:0db8:95a3:0000:0000:8a2e:0370:7334.
   - Address space is 128 bits with up to 340 undeceillion potential addresses (1 + 36 zeroes).
-  - Invented to solve available addresss limitations of IPv4.
+  - Invented to solve available address limitations of IPv4.

 ---